xvmdvx/FENNECv1/FENNEC-main 31/README.md

   "No results".
 - CODA Search now logs the query and API status in the console.
 Look for `[Copilot] CODA search` messages to confirm access.
+- When the API request fails the results panel shows the status code and message so you know if the document ID is invalid or the token needs to be updated.
 - Email and phone are shown separately in the Client section.
 - Billing address shows the full street line followed by city, state, zip and country.
 The address remains clickable and includes USPS verification.